One of the biggest challenges for small business owners is finding funds to launch, run and grow businesses.

 State and Regional Grants for Small Business

-If your local government can attain its goals by better enabling your business to thrive, it’s a win-win scenario.
+Like federal grants, a state or regional government grant for small business will typically be awarded to an organization with a project or overall mission that benefits the local community.
+If your local government can attain its goals by enabling your business to thrive, it’s a win-win scenario.

 State and Regional Grant Criteria

-It’s common to see local grants offered to companies that:
+It’s common to see local grants offered to businesses that:

 - Pledge to bring jobs to the area